gravitational/teleport/docs/README.md

 ## Why Build Teleport?

 Mature tech companies with significant infrastructure footprints tend to implement most of these patterns internally.
-Gravitational Teleport allows smaller companies without significant in-house SSH expertise to easily adopt them, as well.
+Teleport allows smaller companies without significant in-house SSH expertise to easily adopt them, as well.
 Teleport comes with an accesible Web UI and a very permissive [Apache 2.0](https://github.com/gravitational/teleport/blob/master/LICENSE) license to facilitate adoption and use.